OPEN FRAME MONITOR

 Installation reference

-Open frame monitor mounting reference diagram
+Open frame monitor mechanical mounting reference with cut-out, installation depth, and cable routing

 SYSTEM INTERFACE